Cars 3: Plot

-Four months later, Lightning, who has since recovered from his crash, decides that he will continue racing and calls his sponsors, Rusty and Dusty Rust-eze, who reveal they have sold Rust-eze to a businessman named Sterling.
-Sterling assigns Lightning to train under Cruz Ramirez, where he struggles to adapt to the modern training methods.
+Four months later, Lightning, who has since recovered from his crash, decides that he will continue racing and calls his sponsors, Rusty and Dusty, who reveal they have sold Rust-eze to a wealthy business car named Sterling.
+Sterling assigns Lightning to train at the Rust-eze Racing Center under Cruz Ramirez, where he struggles to adapt to the modern training methods.
 After Lightning accidentally damages a simulator, Sterling tries to force him to retire.
-Adamant that he can still race, Lightning instead offers that if he wins the upcoming Florida 500, he can decide if he wants to keep racing; otherwise he will retire immediately.
-Sterling reluctantly accepts the deal.
-Lightning tries to train on nearby Fireball Beach, but ends up spending most of his time teaching Cruz how to drive on the sand.
-Lightning then attempts to join a race undercover at a famous dirt track called Thunder Hollow, but inadvertently enters a figure-8-style demolition derby with Cruz, which she wins with both of them hiding their identities.
-Lightning's cover is blown when Cruz accidentally swerves to avoid a water truck, causing him to tumble over and spilling his water on Lightning, adding to his humiliation.
+Adamant that he can still race, Lightning offers that if he wins the upcoming Florida 500, he can decide if he wants to keep racing; otherwise, he will retire immediately.
+Sterling reluctantly accepts the deal, but on the condition that Cruz must go with him.

-Frustrated for wasted his time taking care of Cruz, Lightning rages at her and accidentally breaks her trophy.
-An upset Cruz reveals that she had wanted to be a racer just like Lightning all her life, but never started a race due to her feeling that she could never be one.
-She resigns as Lightning's trainer and heads back to the training center.
-Guilty and with no other options, Lightning calls his friend Mater for advice.
-He suggests that Lightning track down Doc Hudson's mentor Smokey, in his hometown of Thomasville, Georgia, so Lightning catches up to Cruz and convinces her to rejoin him.
-There, he meets up with Smokey, who reveals that despite the fact Doc never raced again, he found new happiness in training Lightning.
-After accepts the fact that Lightning will never be as fast as Storm, Smokey and Doc's old friends, Louise "Barnstormer" Nash, River Scott, and Junior "Midnight" Moon, help him learn new tricks to overcome his speed disadvantage, using Cruz as his sparring partner.
-However, during the final practice race, Cruz suddenly overtakes him and he suffers a flashback to his crash, shaking his confidence.
+Cruz's unconventional training methods and lack of real-world racing experience frustrate Lightning as they attempt to record his top speed at Fireball Beach.
+When Lightning decides to train at the Thunder Hollow Speedway, they realize it is being used for a figure-8 style demolition derby called the "Crazy Eight" and are forced to participate, in which Cruz wins and accidentally reveals him to the public.
+Lightning angrily yells at Cruz after the demolition derby and accidentally breaks her trophy.
+Cruz reveals that she had always wanted to be a racer but was never confident enough to enter a race, so she resigns as Lightning's trainer and heads back to the racing center.
+Ashamed and without other options, Lightning calls his friend Mater for advice, who suggests that Lightning track down Doc Hudson's mentor and crew chief Smokey in his hometown of Thomasville, Georgia.

+Hence, Lightning catches up to Cruz and convinces her to rejoin him.
+In Thomasville, they meet up with Smokey, who reveals that, even though Doc never raced again, he found new happiness in training Lightning.
+After Lightning accepts that he will never be as fast as Storm, Smokey and Doc's old friends, Louise "Barnstormer" Nash, River Scott, and Junior "Midnight" Moon, help him learn new tricks to overcome his speed disadvantage, using Cruz as his sparring partner.
+After many attempts, Lightning finally manages to pass Cruz during the final practice race.
+However, Cruz suddenly overtakes Lightning, which causes him to remember being passed by Storm before his crash, shaking his confidence.